Common Problem. Simple Solution.

 Branding & Pre-production Product Testing

-Our product is a small improvement to the way people live - by keeping track of glasses we can reduce loads of dishes and the spread of germs.
+Our product is a small improvement to the way people live – by keeping track of glasses, we can reduce loads of dishes.
 The material is an everyday object, the rubber band.
-We knew that branding was going to be crucial - we wanted to:
+We knew that branding was going to be crucial – we wanted to:

 - Make great looking bands that people will want to use to solve a common problem